CA-MERN/MERN-Part-A-Docs/README.md

 <details><summary>Click to expand</summary>

 * As a overall user:
-    * I can go to the home page signup to create an account
+    * I can go to the home page sign up to create an account
     * I can login
     * I can navigate to my account settings and edit my account details
     * I can navigate to the account settings and delete the account